aglana123/next-course/README.md

 ## Features

 - **Course Search:** Users can search for courses based on keywords, topics, or categories.
-- **Course Creation:** Registered users can create new courses, providing details such as title, description, prerequisites, and duration.
+- **Course Creation:** Registered users can create new courses, providing details such as title, description, prerequisites, and video.
 - **Private Course:** Users can create private courses with restricted access.
 Only users with authorized access can view and participate in these courses.
 - **User Authentication:** Authentication system for users to register, login, and manage their profiles powered by Next Auth.
 - **Bookmarking/Wishlist:** Users can bookmark courses they are interested in for future reference.